Tai Wai: Sports centres

+Swimming pool

+Hin Tin Swimming Pool (顯田游泳池) is the only public swimming pool in Tai Wai.
+Opened in 1992, it is operated by the Leisure and Cultural Services Department.
+It is located along Che Kung Miu Road, between Tai Wai station and Hin Keng station.

 Cycling

 The Tai Wai Cycling Park, where beginners could practice their cycling skills, was demolished in 2001 to make way for the railway terminus of the Ma On Shan Line.
 A number of bicycle rental shops can be found in Tai Wai and bicycle lanes run along the Shing Mun River and link Tai Wai to Tai Po, Ma On Shan and Plover Cove Reservoir.

 Hiking

 Hiking is also a popular activity in Tai Wai.
 Situated at the end of a valley, Tai Wai is surrounded by country parks: Shing Mun (north), Kam Shan (west), Lion Rock (south) and Ma On Shan (southeast).
 Sections of the Wilson Trail and the MacLehose Trail run across the hills near Tai Wai.

 Food

 Some sources mention Tai Wai as being famous for its chicken porridges and roast baby pigeon.

 Schools

 Tai Wai is in Primary One Admission (POA) School Net 88.
 Within the school net are multiple aided schools (operated independently but funded with government money) and Shatin Government Primary School (沙田官立小學).